Scottish Prisoners of War 1914-1918

 (Service records in The National Archives, WO339/111371 and WO374/37816; A H Gallie’s album, private collection; Johnston’s will in ScotlandsPeople; Commonwealth War Graves Commission).

-‘The Vistula Weekly Newspaper’, December 1918 (Lt A H Gallie’s album, private collection)
+‘The Vistula Weekly Newspaper’, December 1918 (Lt A H Gallie’s album, private collection, image published with permission of owner)

 In every camp British POWs created a ‘church’, whether in the corner of a hut, a mess room or a tent.
 Sunday and weekday services were held whenever possible, often with lay preachers leading them.
 In July 1918, in the officers’ camp at Graudenz, about 90 Presbyterian and English Free Church members formed a congregation.
 Lt W Thomson Alexander, Durham Light Infantry, acted as chaplain (seen in the photograph seated beside his Anglican colleague).
 Alexander had earlier ministered to fellow POWs at Rastatt, and earned admiration for refusing the offer of repatriation as a chaplain, in order to continue his work with his fellow prisoners.
 The German garrison pastor loaned a chalice and two communion plates, while the YMCA in Berlin supplied copies of the New Testament and hymn books for 50 pfennigs each.
 After some initial friction the congregation arranged to share their organ with the camp’s theatre orchestra.
 The session clerk, Lt J W Hobbs, carefully kept the session book, which is now preserved in NRS.